What is Cloud Computing – A guide for beginners

 • Global Scalability

-One major benefit of using cloud computing is that organizations can avoid the upfront cost and complexity of maintaining their own IT infrastructure, instead simply pay for what and when they use it.
+One major benefit of using cloud computing is that organizations can avoid the upfront cost and complexity of maintaining their IT infrastructure, instead simply paying for what and when they use it.

-Maintaining/purchasing own hardware and software have always been very expensive.
-You need manpower resource to install, configure and maintain your resources.
-A local computer no longer have to lift all the burdens of application performance, network speed instead a local system needs an internet connection only and rest is taken care by cloud providers.
+Maintaining/purchasing own hardware and software has always been very expensive.
+You need manpower resources to install, configure and maintain your resources.
+A local computer no longer has to lift all the burdens of application performance, and network speed instead a local system needs an internet connection only and the rest is taken care of by cloud providers.

-Among numerous advantages of cloud computing I, have listed few advantages of cloud computing below.
+Among numerous advantages of cloud computing I, have listed a few advantages of cloud computing below.

-• Cost Effective – Cloud computing reduces the expense of buying hardware, software and maintaining them at on-premise data center.
+• Cost Effective – Cloud computing reduces the expense of buying hardware, and software and maintaining them at the on-premise data centre.

 • Pay for what you use – Pay only for those resources which you want to use.

-• Easy Scale up and scale down facility – Cloud Computing gives you the facility to configure your servers for high level uses and low level uses.
-These changes can be done in an easy way.
+• Easy Scale-up and scale-down facility – Cloud Computing gives you the facility to configure your servers for high-level uses and low-level uses.
+We can manage these changes easily.

-• Data Center security – Cloud Computing provides data backup, disaster recovery with effective cost.
+• Data Center security – Cloud Computing provides data backup, and disaster recovery at an effective cost.

 • Performance – With Cloud Computing your application never goes down.
 Cloud Computing reduces network latency which boosts the performance of your application or website.

-• Updated Hardware – Need not have to worry about what sort of application/services you are hosting on the cloud because the hardware like RAM, Processors etc that you are using, will be automatically updated to the latest one.
+• Updated Hardware – You do not have to worry about what sort of application/services you are hosting on the cloud because the hardware like RAM, Processors etc that you are using, will be automatically updated to the latest one.

 6. Limitations of Cloud Computing

-Apart from all advantages and benefits, there are few limitations of Cloud Computing.
+Apart from all the advantages and benefits, there are a few limitations of Cloud Computing.

 • No Physical control over the data